Geoffrey Fry: Career

 He was called to the bar in 1913.
 He was a director of J. S. Fry & Sons, the British chocolate company.

 Fry served as an unpaid private secretary to Bonar Law, Conservative M.P. from 1919 to 1921 and then while Law served as Prime Minister from 1922 to 1923.
 He then served as private secretary to Prime Minister Stanley Baldwin from 1923 until 1939.
-Fry was appointed a Companion of the Order of the Bath (CB) on 25 May 1923.
-Hew was further honoured on 3 June 1929 by being appointed a Commander of the Royal Victorian Order (CVO).
+Fry was appointed a Companion of the Order of the Bath (CB) on 25 May 1923 (Bonar Law's resignation honours list).
+He was further honoured on 3 June 1929 by being appointed a Commander of the Royal Victorian Order (CVO).

 On 29 July 1929, in the Dissolution Honours, the Fry Baronetcy of Oare in the County of Wiltshire was created in the Baronetage of the United Kingdom for him.
 Upon Baldwin's last act as Prime Minister in 1937, he requested and King George VI approved the appointment of a Knight Commander of the Order of the Bath (KCB).
 The King then elevated Baldwin to the peerage as Earl Baldwin of Bewdley.